karunakarrao/DevOps/Ansible/Ansible-commands.md

 --------------------------------------------------------------------
 Serial
 --------------------------------------------------------------------
 by default how many servers ansible can perform playbook changes on remote servers is 5.
-Ansible can create 5 forks by Defalut. this is configured in `ansibile.cfg` file as "forks = 5". how ever we can change this behaviour using to execute tasks BATCH wise on host servers, we use the "serial" directive. it means, it will performs playbook execution on 3 servers.
+Ansible can create 5 forks by Defalut. this is configured in `ansibile.cfg` file as `forks = 5`. how ever we can change this behaviour using to execute tasks BATCH wise on host servers, we use the `serial` directive. it means, it will performs playbook execution on 3 servers.

 ```
 ---
-- name: install
+- name: install						#serial
   hosts: all
   serial: 3
   tasks:
   - name:
 ```

 Note: by default how many servers ansible can perform playbook changes is 5.
-Ansible can create 5 forks by Defalut. this is configured in ansibile.cfg file as "forks = 5". how ever we can change this behaviour using ansible configuration file.
+Ansible can create 5 forks by Defalut. this is configured in ansibile.cfg file as `forks = 5`. how ever we can change this behaviour using ansible configuration file.

 --------------------------------------------------------------------
 Pre_tasks / Post_tasks